 Previous research from Nationwide Children’s Hospital highlighted how the thin wrapping of the packets makes it easy for children to bite and consume the contents—and critics have suggested that they look too much like candy or teething toys, the New York Times reported when those findings were released in 2014.

-“Many families don't realize how toxic these highly concentrated laundry detergent packets are,” Marcel J. Casavant, study co-author, said in a statement.
+“Many families don't realize how toxic these highly concentrated laundry detergent packets are,” Marcel J. Casavant, co-author of the 2016 study, said in a statement.
 “Use traditional laundry detergent when you have young kids in your home.
 It isn’t worth the risk when there is a safer and effective alternative available.”

 The safest way to prevent any detergent poisoning or injury is to keep detergent up, away, and out of sight.
 If you do opt for laundry packets, make sure it’s locked in a high cabinet.
 And always make sure bags and containers are closed tightly and put back immediately after using them.
 In case of an emergency, contact the Poison Help Line at 1-800-222-1222.